agavrilov76/javazone2023-modules/README.md

 # Abstract

 Java Modules is one of the most prominent Java platform features introduced in Java 9.
-Even though it has slowly been adopted by Java developers, it gives a number of good benefits.
-For example, better control over third-party dependencies, clean and logical code structure and ability to create custom application-specific Java runtime(s).
+It provides a number of good benefits despite slow adoption by the Java developers.
+Using modules gives a better control over third-party dependencies, clean and logical code structure and ability to create custom application-specific Java runtime(s).

 In this talk I want to share my experience in building and running modular applications.